 The second situation occurs where an extinguished easement is recreated via prescription.
 In this situation, the prior owner of the easement continues to use the easement after it has been terminated.
 If the prior owner continues the use the easement in a way that satisfied the requirements to create prescriptive easement, the prior owner can acquire prescriptive rights over the terminated easement.

+If you are undergoing this matter, you can contact a Los Angeles based real estate attorneys.
+Schorr Law is one of the top rated property easement dispute lawyers Los Angeles, California.
 Schorr Law has experience with all types of easement issues.
-To inquire about a free consultation please call (310) 954-1877 or email us at email@example.com.
+To see if you qualify for a free consultation please call (310) 954-1877 or email us at firstname.lastname@example.org.